Matching methods for truncation by death problems: Illustrative data example

-After trial and error to improve the balance, we chose $c=0.3$ for the caliper \eqref{Eq:CaliperDef}.
-As can be seen from Table \ref{Tab:balance}, in the matched sample the covariates were generally balanced, and compared to employed (survivors) sample, notable improvements were achieved in the balance of the covariates education, high-school degree and employment status in 1975.
-Compared to our chosen distance measure, matching using the Mahalanobis distance without a caliper, the balance has been improved for some covariates (e.g. age), but has noticeably deteriorated for marital status.
-Matching only on $\hat{\widetilde{\pi}}^1_{as}(\bX_0)$ provided inferior results for most covariates (Table \ref{Tab:AppbalanceSeveralMeasures}).
+As previously noted, a key advantage of matching is that balance can be optimized without looking at the outcome data, and hence without jeopardizing the validity of the analysis.
+Table D17 presents balance results under several caliper values.
+The best balance was obtained with $c=0.4SD[\hat{\widetilde{\pi}}^1_{as}(\bX_0)]$ (Equation \eqref{Eq:CaliperDef}).
+In the matched sample, the covariates were generally balanced, and compared to the employed (survivors) sample, notable improvements were achieved in the balance of the covariates age, education, high-school degree and employment status in 1975 (Table \ref{Tab:balance}).

-Because there were less treated than untreated employed, we used matching with replacement, resulting in matching of all untreated employed participants, thus achieving the distribution preservation property.
-The alternative of matching without replacement resulted in only $224$ matches out of the $296$ ($76\%$) untreated (Table \ref{Tab:AppbalanceSeveralMeasures}).
+Because there were less treated than untreated employed, we used matching with replacement, resulting in matching of all untreated employed participants.
+The alternative of matching without replacement resulted in only $223$ matches out of the $296$ ($75\%$) untreated (Table D18).

-Turning to the analysis of the matched sample, beyond the crude difference, we also fitted a linear regression model (using WLS) for the outcome using the covariates age, education, black, hispanic, marital status, and earnings in 1975, and compared models with and without all treatment-covariates interactions.
+Turning to the analysis of the matched sample, beyond the crude difference, we also fitted a linear regression model (using WLS) for the outcome with the covariates age, education, black, hispanic, marital status, and earnings in 1975, and compared models with and without all treatment-covariates interactions.
 For the model with interactions, we estimated the SACE by plugging in the fitted model in \eqref{Eq:gtheta}, and then averaged the obtained quantities across the matched untreated employed.
-We used the same set of covariates for the regression model utilized by the BC estimator.
-We estimated the SEs as described in Section \ref{Sec:Sims} and then calculated Wald-type 95\% confidence intervals.
+We also calculated the BC estimator, taking the same set of covariates for its regression model.
+Wald-type 95\% confidence intervals were calculated with SEs estimated as described in Section \ref{Sec:Sims}.